The miracle of the Gita

-But looking back at the subject of our own conscious development.
-A lot of time is wasted “cultivating virtues” and pursuing yogic “attainments.”
-Getting implies losing.
+But looking back at the subject of our own conscious development….
+A lot of time is wasted “cultivating virtues” and pursuing yogic attainments.
+As Sri Ma Anandamayi often pointed out, getting implies losing.
 So any artificial progress we may make will evaporate in time.
-To bewail our sins or rejoice in our virtues is utter madness, for neither exists.
+To bewail our sins or rejoice in our virtues is utter madness.
+For neither exists.
 What is necessary is that we learn to bring forth, to reveal, our eternal nature.
 When the qualities we exhibit are those of the ever-free and ever-perfect spirit, then alone will we have “done” something.
 Merely talking about our eternity and perfection, using such ideas as excuses for avoiding any spiritual pursuit or discipline, is thoroughgoing folly.
 The true Self, the Atman, must be realized–not just believed in or talked about.

 And the world?
 We should look and learn.
 For everything has meaning.
 To say the world is unreal and dismiss it is worse than idiotic.
 A sign saying Danger is not danger, but it indicates danger.
 Words, figures, and lines on paper are not anything “real,” but their import is very real.
 The word “fire” is not fire, yet when someone yells it we should get moving.
 In the same way, the world around us may not be ultimately real, but its message can lead us to the perception of the Reality behind it all, which is its Source.